Pumpkin Facts and Trivia

 Not only is it associated with the meal itself, but the pumpkin has adorned and decorated homes and communities in honor of this event for hundreds of years.

-Pumpkins should be our national fruit.
+Certainly, we believe pumpkins should be our national fruit.
 They were at the early Thanksgiving feasts of the pilgrims and Indians.
 They were there at the first Independence Day celebration, long before Johnny Appleseed dropped his first apple seed into the ground.
 Sure, pumpkin fruit was not ripe during the Fourth of July.
-But, back then American ate more vegetables.
+But, back then Americans ate more vegetables.
 This included pumpkin and squash flowers (get the recipe).
 Pumpkin leaves were also used in salads.

 Did you know?!?
-The Turkey was almost our National Bird?
-In a vote in congress, the bald eagle won out over the Turkey as our national bird.
+Turkey was almost our National Bird.
+In a vote in Congress, the bald eagle won out over the Turkey as our national bird.
 Had this happened, we all would be eating crow, err Bald Eagle for Thanksgiving dinner!

 Pumpkin Facts - Your Health and More